-What I get for my past decade in web systems development is that it takes time to master, but it is completely achievable.
-Now I am in the verge of starting or continuing three journeys related to computer science and sometimes I feel like ten years with systems development.
+What I get for my past decade in web systems development is that it takes time to master it, but it is completely achievable.
+Now I am in the verge of starting or continuing three journeys related to computer science and sometimes I feel like ten years ago with web development.

 Swarm intelligence, distributed systems and multi-agent systems

 For my master degree I did a small research with swarm intelligence applied to video games.
-I tried to pursuit this same topic into my PhD but it was not possible at the time.
-I moved to multi-agent systems applied in soccer simulation.
+I tried to pursuit this same topic into my PhD but it was not possible at that time.
+I moved to multi-agent systems applied to soccer simulation.
 I currently continue working in this research area, although now I am focusing more in simulations for multi-agent social systems.

-On other hand, professionally I work with distributed systems in web systems.
+On the other hand, professionally I work with distributed systems in web systems.
 Almost all the web services you use are backed by a distributed system, even if you are not aware.
-Actually, that is one definition of distributed system: a single system running in several computers.
+Actually, that is one definition of distributed systems: a single system running in several computers.

-These three areas have something in common: all runs in several units, agents or computers, trying to solve a single problem.
-Even an autonomous agent in a multi-agent systems or swarm, can be running in a distributed systems, or a swarm being simulated on a distributed system.
+These three areas have something in common: all run in several units, agents or computers, trying to solve a single problem.
+Even an autonomous agent in a multi-agent system or a swarm, can be running in a distributed system, or a swarm being simulated on a distributed system.

 Abstract algebra and category theory

-I don't see right now how abstract algebra or category theory can help me in software developer or academia, but for sure will expand my problem solving ability and will help me with the next third area of development.
+I don’t see right now how abstract algebra or category theory can help me in software development or academia, but for sure they will expand my problem solving ability and will help me with the next third area of development.

 Programming language design

 In the same line that the last area, one of my desires is to design and implement my own programming language.
-I've played previously with small imperative languages for automation, similar to C but closer to assembly, embedded in my research experiment programs.
-Since then, I've wanted my own programming language in which I can add any feature I need.
+I’ve played previously with small imperative languages for automation, similar to C but close to Assembly, embedded in my research experiment programs.
+Since then, I’ve wanted my own programming language in which I can add any feature I need.

-I know it is a gigantic task because it is not only the specification I need to develop, but an implementation, a compiler or interpreter, standard libraries, tooling, etc. And with high probability it will not be commercially viable, but hey!
+I know it is a gigantic task because it is not only the specification I need to develop, but the implementation, the compiler or interpreter, standard libraries, tooling, etc. And with high probability it will not be commercially viable, but hey!
 I would be able to say that I have my own programming language.